 Other airlines prefer to set an age limit for minors travelling alone and that minors are not individually assisted by the airline crew.

 You can consult the specific travel conditions for Unaccompanied Minors from each airline operating to and from Caen airport below by clicking on the airline logo

-With HOP! children aged between 4 and 11 years may travel alone on French domestic routes and from 5 to 14 years of age for all European services.
+With Air France, children aged between 4 and 11 years may travel alone on French domestic routes and from 5 to 14 years of age for all European services.

 VOLOTEA does not provide an unaccompanied minor service.
 All children must be accompanied by an adult.

 Passengers aged 12 and over may travel alone, with the exception of flights from Italy or Croatia.
 Children travelling from these countries must be at least 14 years of age to travel alone.